ZacBlanco/zacblanco.github.io/education/social-psychology/notes-3.md

 - A shared common fate, identity, or goal.

 - People will join groups for a variety of reasons which may include performing tasks that can't be accomplished alone and to enhance self-esteem or social identity.
-- Evolutionary theorists propose that atraction to groups is an evolved psychological mechanism.
+- Evolutionary theorists propose that attraction to groups is an evolved psychological mechanism.

 **Collective**: An assembly of people engaging in a common activity, but having little direct interaction with one another.